Leaders in Quality Care

 $5.9 billionsaved in Pennsylvania state and federal funds.

-$3.5 billionprojected savings for Pennsylvania through 2020.
+$3.5 billionprojected additional savings for Pennsylvania through 2020.

 Evidence-based, coordinated managed care models like ours help maximize cost savings while delivering quality health care.
 As such, they have become a priority for state and federal policymakers.